ml-projects-rana/Abdominal-Injury-Detection-AI/README.md

 pip install -r requirements.txt

 # Configuration:
+## A. Injury Detection, Organ Localization, and Injury Severity Classification

 ### 1. config.yaml
 Configuration to manage paths, directories, and settings related to the training and testing data processing workflows: